 And we all know that there are lots of legitimately upsetting things in the workplace.
 Whether it’s impossible deadlines, Energizer-bunny bosses, demanding customers, or simply nasty, know-it-all co-workers.

 But if you feel angry day-in and day-out, odds are there is something more to the picture than just the little annoyances.
 As adults, we learn to deal with irksome things on a regular basis.
 But there has to be some balance.
-When when things get out of balance, Mount Vesuvius can erupt!
+When things get out of balance, Mount Vesuvius can erupt!

 It starts to build if we don’t take action